DataKitchen/ngx-toolkit/projects/ngx-monaco-editor/README.md

 The main module will handle loading of js dependencies for monaco editor.

-> This package is meant to be used inside a Material's `<mat-form-field>` and used with `ReactiveForms` hence it dependes on both.
+> This package is meant to be used inside an Angular Material `<mat-form-field>` and used with `ReactiveForms`, hence it dependes on both.

-Use it within an Angular's Material form form `<mat-form-field>`.
+Use it within an Angular Material form field `<mat-form-field>`.

 ```html
 <mat-form-field>